metauni/metauni.github.io/slt/align.md

 ## Concepts as Components

-From SLT we know that singularities in the level sets of the loss function determine learning behaviour, and the local free energy of phases (hence the coarse grained Bayesian posterior, potentially also learning trajectories).
+From SLT we know that singularities in the level sets of the loss function determine both learning behaviour and the local free energy of phases (hence the coarse grained Bayesian posterior, potentially also learning trajectories).
 Singularities are points, but they nonetheless have "subatomic" structure, which can be seen in various equivalent ways:

 - components of the exceptional divisor of a resolution of singularities
 - matrix factorisations
 - representations of vertex algebras (i.e. of CFTs)

-The relation among these three classes of objects is not bijective, and is mathematically complex (far from worked out, subject to various conjectures etc).
+The relation among these three classes of objects is not bijective, and is mathematically complex (far from worked out, subject to various conjectures, etc.).
 But we understand enough to have a pretty good operational understanding of how trajectories governed by noise probe the jet scheme, how the geometry of the jet scheme relates to CFT, and how that relates to representations of the CFT (which in turn dominate the universal / scaling behaviour).
 Similarities to solid state physics suggest that the things we can measure are sufficiently closely related to the universal behaviour that experiments and devices might yield measurements that align with the theory (which in turn guides how the devices and experiments are build/designed).

 Note: resolution of singularities is too hard to do exactly, but components of jet schemes are more likely to be approximately accessible.
 Needs checking.
 The LG/CFT correspondence is doing a lot of work here conceptually, TODO: explain.